Wolf-dot/cybersec-blog-1/posts/seventhpost.md

 ![merlin http setup](/img/remote/merlin-config.png)

 Looks good!
-Let's start it.
+But let's wait before starting it.

-Start up our Reverse Proxy and let's get on to our Victim.
+Start up our Reverse Proxy (remember to adjust IP addresses if you're using docker over a couple of sessions) and let's get on to our Victim.
 You should open two terminals, one for capturing and the other for connecting.
 Start up the capture:

 ``` bash